-The virt-v2v tool converts virtual machines from foreign hypervisors, including their disk images and metadata, for use with Red Hat Enterprise Linux KVM, Red Hat Enterprise Virtualization, and Red Hat Enterprise Linux OpenStack Platform.
+The virt-v2v tool converts virtual machines (VMs), including their disk images and metadata, from foreign hypervisors for use with Red Hat Enterprise Linux with KVM managed by libvirt, Red Hat Virtualization, and Red Hat OpenStack Platform.

-This article provides instructions for converting a Linux virtual machine from a VMware vCenter hypervisor to run on Red Hat Enterprise Linux 7 KVM and Red Hat Enterprise Linux 8 KVM.
+This article provides instructions for converting a Linux VM from a VMware vCenter hypervisor to run on Red Hat Enterprise Linux 7 KVM, Red Hat Enterprise Linux 8 KVM, and Red Hat Enterprise Linux 9 KVM.

-For an overview of the virt-v2v tool, supported conversions, and links to other types of virtual machine conversions, see Converting Virtual Machines from Other Hypervisors to KVM with virt-v2v in RHEL 7 and RHEL 8.
+For an overview of the virt-v2v tool, supported conversions, and links to other types of VM conversions, see Converting Virtual Machines from Other Hypervisors to KVM with virt-v2v in RHEL 7, RHEL 8, and RHEL 9.

-- Disk space: sufficient space to store the guest as a file, plus 1 GB
+- Disk space: sufficient space to store the VM's disk image, plus 1 GB

 |Root file system

 |Every other mountable file system

 # yum install virt-v2v

-# virt-v2v -ic vpx://vcenter.example.com/Datacenter/esxi guestvm1
+# virt-v2v -ic vpx://firstname.lastname@example.org/Datacenter/esxi "guestvm1"

-Note: If the vpx username contains a backslash character (such as DOMAIN\USER), it is necessary to enter a URI escape for the character: DOMAIN%5cUSER.
+Note: If the vpx user name contains a backslash character (such as DOMAIN\USER), it is necessary to enter a URI escape for the character: DOMAIN%5cUSER.
 Similarly, spaces in the Datacenter name must be entered using the %20 code.

 For a full list of virt-v2v parameters, see the virt-v2v man page.

-Authenticating to the VMware vCenter server
+Authenticate to the VMware vCenter server.

 Connecting to the VMware vCenter server requires authentication. virt-v2v supports password authentication when connecting to VMware vCenter.
 The password can be entered during conversion, or by using the --password-file option.

-When the VMware vCenter server is not configured with a valid vCenter CA certificate, for example if it uses a self-signed certificate, connecting to the server will fail.
+Note: When the VMware vCenter server is not configured with a valid vCenter CA certificate, for example if it uses a self-signed certificate, connecting to the server will fail.
 In this case, certificate checking can be explicitly disabled by adding

 ?no_verify=1 to the connection URI as shown below:

-... -ic esx://esx.example.com?no_verify=1 ...
+... -ic vpx://email@example.com/Datacenter/esxi.example.com?no_verify=1 ...

 # virsh list --all

-For more information on using virt-v2v to convert virtual machines, see the virt-v2v man page and http://libguestfs.org/virt-v2v.1.html.
+For more information on using virt-v2v to convert VMs, you can see the following articles: